 If you or your child has such an allergy, know that most doctors and pharmacists stock a few eggless vaccines, says Wu.
 These vaccines, known as cell culture vaccines, are made using animal cells and recombinant vaccines that are synthetic and don’t have egg products.

 Seniors should get the higher-dose vaccines, which were designed for patients over age 65 to ensure their immune systems respond adequately.

 For those who can’t tolerate needles, there are nasal spray flu vaccines.
-Anthony Fauci, MD, director of the National Institute of Allergy and Infectious Diseases, says that if you intend to and haven’t already, now is the time to get your flu shot.
-To find out where, check out this vaccine finder.
+To find out where you can get your flu vaccine, check out this vaccine finder.